Can you find the cancer?

 - Dense tissue appears as light gray or white on a mammogram (see image on the right).
 In dense breasts, any lump (whether due to cancer, or not) can also look light gray or white.
 That makes it harder for radiologists to find cancers on a mammogram for women who have dense breasts.
 It is like trying to find a snowball in a blizzard.

 - Dense breasts are a risk factor for breast cancer.
 A woman’s risk for breast cancer increases with the level of density in her breast.
+Please see Q+A #6 “Do dense breasts affect my risk of getting breast cancer?”.

 Women often ask how to diagnose dense breast tissue.
 “How is breast density on a mammogram determined?”